Things to Do in Whistler in Fall: What’s Open and Worth It

 - El Furniture Warehouse – Budget-friendly dishes in a casual environment.

 - Mongolie Grill – I have eaten here a few times and have enjoyed putting together my own ingredients to be cooked right in front of me.
-Tip: let them know you are vegan or vegetarian and they will make sure the grill is scrubbed clean for you.
+Tip: Let them know you are vegan or vegetarian, and they will make sure the grill is scrubbed clean for you.

-- Wildflower at the Fairmont Chateau Whistler – They have many vegan options available served in a beautiful slopeside setting.
+- Wildflower at the Fairmont Chateau Whistler – They have many vegan options available, served in a beautiful slopeside setting.
 Treat yo’ self!

-9. How to Get to Whistler
+10. How to Get to Whistler

 From Vancouver: Drive via the scenic Sea-to-Sky Highway (Highway 99) for a picturesque journey.